 - Communicate the new protocol to all staff.
 This is arguably the most important step, as a protocol is useless if only a few employees know about it!

 Once you have implemented your policy and have your documents that are to be destroyed, the process becomes pretty straight forward.
-For a purge service all you have to do is bring the documents to us, or give us a call and we will come to you!
+For a purge service, all you have to do is bring the documents to us, or give us a call and we will come to you!

 If your business decides to implement a scheduled service, the process only becomes simpler.
-When you are determining which documents to destroy all you have to do is put them in the designated locked collection bins placed in your office by us, and we will periodically come to empty the bins and destroy all the documents on site.
+When you are determining which documents to destroy all you have to do is put them in the designated locked collection bins placed in your office by us, and we will periodically come to empty the bins and destroy all the documents on-site.

-No matter which option your business goes for, you will receive a Certificate upon the completion of your destruction services.
+No matter which option your business goes for, you will receive a Certificate of Destruction upon the completion of your destruction services.
 If your New Jersey business is ready to get secured and get shredding, give Security Shredding a call today!